-Fanatics Sportsbook, a proverbial dark horse in the rapidly expanding online sports betting arena, will debut in Maryland this January.
-Last week, company executives reiterated their intent to go live in the first quarter of 2023.
+Fanatics Sportsbook, a proverbial dark horse in the rapidly expanding online sports betting arena, made its retail debut in Maryland this January.
+Company executives have since reiterated their intent to go live with an online version of the sportsbook in 2023.

 The rookie gambling operation comes with instant brand recognition among sports fans and a considerable bankroll thanks to its affiliation with Fanatics, the apparel and merchandising giant.

 Maryland could be first state where Fanatics Sportsbook goes live